« View All Posts

 Your salary is also dependent upon your trucking carrier and the way they pay you.
 Trucking carriers with high safety scores and great service delivery history will be able to charge shippers more to haul their freight.

-They’ll also probably only work with higher-paying customers.
+They’ll also probably be able to work with higher-paying customers.
 Smaller carriers may haul any freight they can get — regardless of how much the shipper is willing to pay.

 Your trucking carrier will pay you either cents per mile (CPM) or percentage of the load.
 Cents per mile gives you a consistent salary, whereas percentage pay may vary depending on the cost of freight.
 When the cost of freight is high, the pay will be great.
-When the cost of freight is low, you’ll notice your paychecks take a hit.
+When the cost of freight is low, you can see your paychecks take a hit.

 However, some companies will automatically pay you whichever rate is higher depending on the load.